WHAM (AM): Programming

 WHAM carries two local news blocks on weekdays: The WHAM Morning News and The WHAM 5 O'Clock NewsHour.
 The local talk show is Bob Lonsberry.
 The rest of the weekday schedule is nationally syndicated talk shows, mostly from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, Sean Hannity and Coast to Coast AM with George Noory.
 In addition, WHAM carries Mark Levin from Westwood One and Joe Pags, who is based at co-owned WOAI in San Antonio.
 The station also carries Syracuse Orange men's basketball from the Syracuse Sports Network.

 Weekend programming includes shows on money, health, home repair, cars, technology and law.
-Weekend hosts include Bill Cunningham and some brokered programming.
+Weekend hosts include Bill Cunningham, The News Junkie, and some brokered programming.

 History

 University of Rochester

 The station first signed on the air on July 11, 1922.
 While not the first station to be licensed to the Rochester market (that distinction belongs to the defunct WHQ), it is the oldest surviving station in the area.

 Industrialist George Eastman, the founder of the Rochester-based Eastman Kodak Company, helped the University of Rochester launch the station and thought the "WHAM" name would prove to be a clever marketing tool.
 Jim Barney helped the university get the station on the air.
+The station in its early days operated from makeshift studios at the Eastman Theatre.

 Stromberg-Carlson

 In 1927, WHAM was acquired by Stromberg-Carlson, a maker of radio and telecommunications equipment then based in Rochester.
 The company expanded the station's operations and boosted its signal to 5,000 watts shortly after the acquisition.

 It was relocated from 1080 to 1150 kHz in the overall national reorganization of the AM radio band by the Federal Radio Commission in 1928.
 In 1933, WHAM was allowed to increase power to 25,000 watts.
 A ceremony marking the event included a three-hour broadcast from the Eastman Theatre with "a galaxy of stars" participating.
 It later got a boost to its current 50,000 watt level.
+The station was part of the NBC Red Network.

 In the North American Regional Broadcasting Agreement (NARBA), the AM band was shuffled in March 1941.
 WHAM changed frequency once more to its current 1180 kHz.